matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 paginate within each group using Matrix's defined pagination idiom of `next_batch` and `chunk` - respectively giving a pagination token if there are more aggregations, and an array of elements in the list.
-Only the first page is bundled, pagination of subsequent pages happens through the `/aggregations` API that is defined in this MSC.
+Only the first page is bundled; pagination of subsequent pages happens through the `/aggregations` API that is defined in this MSC.
 The maximum amount of aggregations bundled before the list is truncated is determined freely by the server.